MC886603 – (Updated) Reject multiple From addresses (P2 From headers) without a Sender header

 Direct effects for Operations**

-Messages with multiple From addresses without a Sender header will be dropped, leading to undelivered emails.
+Emails with multiple From addresses without a Sender header will be rejected, leading to potential communication breakdowns.

 - roles: Email Administrators, End Users